suborbital/se2-node/docs/NodeApi.md

 }
 ```

 That's all!
+We have successfully used this typescript library to interact with a few of our API's.
+If you'd like to interact with all of our API's, you can use any of the methods below to do so.

-Now you know how to fully interact with all of our APi's using our the Suborbital Typescript Client Library.
-Now you can try calling our api's using the other methods listed above.
+Now you can try calling our api's using the other methods listed below.

+### Admin:

+suborbital.admin.getToken
+suborbital.admin.getFunctions
+suborbital.admin.getFunctionResults
+suborbital.admin.getFunctionErrors

+### Builder:

+suborbital.builder.build
+suborbital.builder.deployDraft
+suborbital.builder.getTemplate

+### Exec:

+suborbital.exec.run

+Happy coding!